jbatarse1/machine_learning_algorithmic_trading/README.md

 ## Conclusion on Backtesting the new model to evaluate its performance

+Setting the data to the orginial parameters, the `AdaBoost` and `DecisionTree` classifiers have been performed in pursuit of a better model.
+Here are the results:

+AdaBoost Classifier

 The back test for the new model..;....

 Did the new model perform better or worse than the provided baseline models....